 In 1992, Municipal Mutual Insurance (MMI) ceased to trade and now exists solely to discharge its responsibilities under policies that it had previously issued.
-These responsibilities relate mainly to legal claims, which will take many years to materialise and finalise.
+These responsibilities relate mainly to legal claims which will take many years to materialise and finalise.
 In the event of MMI's insolvency during this period, local authority policy holders have agreed to enter into a 'scheme of arrangement' under which there are claw-back provisions on claims payments made by MMI after the implementation of the scheme.
 The potential liability if the scheme is triggered is £94,457.
-On 13 November 2012 at the Board Meeting of Municipal Mutual the decision was made to trigger the Scheme of Arrangement.
+On 13 November 2012, at the Board Meeting of Municipal Mutual, the decision was made to trigger the Scheme of Arrangement.
 Control of the Company has been passed to the Scheme Administrators Ernst & Young LLP.
 Provision has been made for the amount of liability.
+This provision is based on those claims that the Authority is currently aware of.